PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 family lists.
 The four shared apply operations with a common signature use a matching applier map; an import-time invariant prevents resolver/apply coverage from drifting while contextual PReLU/Slice/Split application remains explicit.
+The thirteen frozen `PassSpec` objects, callbacks, preconditions, default statistics, and model-only preflight are constructed once at module import rather than on every runner call.
+Adapter liveness and recursive shared-plan walking are top-level functions rather than closures recreated for every candidate.
+Each invocation therefore allocates only its pass manager/session state while retaining the same transactional snapshots and diagnostics.

 The legacy ownership boundary uses the same compact style.
 Simple quantized families are described by allowed and required action-kind sets after one